OboeLang/oboe/SPEC.md

            # flag, all in one executable.
 ```

 - Oboe is a compiled language.
-The reference implementation is expected to transpile to C and compile with `gcc`.
+The reference implementation transpiles to C and compiles with `gcc`.

 ## Syntax